Beth Avraham Yoseph of Toronto

-Beth Avraham Yoseph of Toronto (ק״ק בית אברהם יוסף), also known as the BAYT, is a synagogue in the Toronto suburb of Thornhill, Ontario, and is one of the largest Orthodox synagogues in North America.
-It attracts Jews from a variety of religious backgrounds with what it calls the "warmth of Torah tradition".
+Beth Avraham Yoseph of Toronto (ק״ק בית אברהם יוסף), also known as the BAYT, is a Modern Orthodox synagogue in the Toronto suburb of Thornhill, Ontario, and is one of the largest Orthodox synagogues in North America.
+The synagogue attracts Jews from a variety of religious backgrounds with what it calls the "warmth of Torah tradition".
 It also serves as a social hall for many social events in the Toronto Jewish community.

 History

 The idea of BAYT was conceived by Joseph Tanenbaum, who had performed philanthropy elsewhere and wanted to do something for his home town.
 He set out to create an Orthodox synagogue that acted as the spiritual centre of the community, and which would attract observant Jews and others searching for meaning in their lives.